youngrichu/quicksnip/snippets/javascript/function-utilities/compose-functions.md

 ---
-Title: Compose Functions
+title: Compose Functions
-Description: Composes multiple functions into a single function, where the output of one function becomes the input of the next.
+description: Composes multiple functions into a single function, where the output of one function becomes the input of the next.
-Author: axorax
+author: axorax
-Tags: javascript,function,compose,utility
+tags: javascript,function,compose,utility
 ---

 ```js